MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arg-max-aggfunction.md

 ## Returns

-Returns a row in the group that maximizes *ExprToMaximize*, and the value of *ExprToReturn*.
-Use `*` to return the entire row.
+Returns a row in the group that maximizes *ExprToMaximize*, and the values of columns specified in *ExprToReturn*.

 ## Examples